Through-silicon via: 3D integrated circuits

 A 3D integrated circuit (3D IC) is a single integrated circuit built by stacking silicon wafers and/or dies and interconnecting them vertically so that they behave as a single device.
-By using TSV technology, 3D ICs can pack a great deal of functionality into a small “footprint.”
+By using TSV technology, 3D ICs can pack a great deal of functionality into a small "footprint".
 The different devices in the stack may be heterogeneous, e.g. combining CMOS logic, DRAM and III-V materials into a single IC.
 In addition, critical electrical paths through the device can be drastically shortened, leading to faster operation.
-The Wide I/O 3D DRAM memory standard (JEDEC JESD229) includes TSV in the design.
+The Wide I/O 3D DRAM memory standard (JEDEC JESD229) includes TSVs in the design.

 History

 The origins of the TSV concept can be traced back to William Shockley's patent "Semiconductive Wafer and Method of Making the Same" filed in 1958 and granted in 1962, which was further developed by IBM researchers Merlin Smith and Emanuel Stern with their patent "Methods of Making Thru-Connections in Semiconductor Wafers" filed in 1964 and granted in 1967, the latter describing a method for etching a hole through silicon.
 TSV was not originally designed for 3D integration, but the first 3D chips based on TSV were invented later in the 1980s.

-The first three-dimensional integrated circuit (3D IC) stacked chips fabricated with a TSV process were invented in 1980s Japan.
+The first three-dimensional integrated circuit (3D IC) stacked dies fabricated with a TSV process were invented in 1980s Japan.
 Hitachi filed a Japanese patent in 1983, followed by Fujitsu in 1984.
 In 1986, Fujitsu filed a Japanese patent describing a stacked chip structure using TSV.
 In 1989, Mitsumasa Koyonagi of Tohoku University pioneered the technique of wafer-to-wafer bonding with TSV, which he used to fabricate a 3D LSI chip in 1989.
 In 1999, the Association of Super-Advanced Electronics Technologies (ASET) in Japan began funding the development of 3D IC chips using TSV technology, called the "R&D on High Density Electronic System Integration Technology" project.
-The Koyanagi Group at Tohoku University used TSV technology to fabricate a three-layer stacked image sensor chip in 1999, a three-layer memory chip in 2000, a three-layer artificial retina chip in 2001, a three-layer microprocessor in 2002, and a ten-layer memory chip in 2005.
+The Koyanagi Group at Tohoku University used TSV technology to fabricate a three-layer stacked image sensor chip in 1999, a three-layer memory module in 2000, a three-layer artificial retina chip in 2001, a three-layer microprocessor in 2002, and a ten-layer memory chip in 2005.

 The inter-chip via (ICV) method was developed in 1997 by a Fraunhofer–Siemens research team including Peter Ramm, D. Bollmann, R. Braun, R. Buchner, U. Cao-Minh, Manfred Engelhardt and Armin Klumpp.
 It was a variation of the TSV process, and was later called SLID (solid liquid inter-diffusion) technology.